 - sewerage and water (tourism-related portion only)

-- safety upgrades to public spaces (eg, footpaths )
+- safety upgrades to public spaces (for example, footpaths )

 - infrastructure for natural attractions.

-Signage, rest-stop facilities, and feasibility studies may be considered on a case-by-case basis.
+Signage and rest-stop facilities may be considered on a case-by-case basis.

 Land owned by other government agencies